RBC Bearings (RBC)

 9. Cash Is King

-Taking a step back, we can see that RBC Bearings’s margin dropped by 7.8 percentage points during that time.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that RBC Bearings’s margin dropped by 1.8 percentage points during that time.
+It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
+If the longer-term trend returns, it could signal increasing investment needs and capital intensity.
+We’re willing to give the company some leeway give it’s one of the more cash generative and investable businesses in its space.

-RBC Bearings’s free cash flow clocked in at $71.7 million in Q3, equivalent to a 15.7% margin.
-This result was good as its margin was 9 percentage points higher than in the same quarter last year.
-We hope the company can build on this trend.
+RBC Bearings’s free cash flow clocked in at $99.1 million in Q4, equivalent to a 21.5% margin.
+This result was good as its margin was 2.8 percentage points higher than in the same quarter last year.
+Its cash profitability was also above its five-year level, and we hope the company can build on this trend.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, RBC Bearings’s ROIC averaged 1.2 percentage point increases each year. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+On average, RBC Bearings’s ROIC increased by 3 percentage points annually each year over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-12. Key Takeaways from RBC Bearings’s Q3 Results
+12. Key Takeaways from RBC Bearings’s Q4 Results

 13. Is Now The Time To Buy RBC Bearings?

-There is a lot to like about RBC Bearings.
-For starters, its revenue growth was exceptional over the last five years.
-And while its cash profitability fell over the last five years, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+RBC Bearings is an amazing business ranking highly on our list.
+First of all, the company’s revenue growth was exceptional over the last five years.
+And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
 On top of that, RBC Bearings’s impressive operating margins show it has a highly efficient business model.

-RBC Bearings’s P/E ratio based on the next 12 months is 34.8x.
-Some good news is baked into the stock given its multiple, but we’ll happily own RBC Bearings as its fundamentals really stand out.
+RBC Bearings’s P/E ratio based on the next 12 months is 39.1x.
+There’s some optimism reflected in this multiple, but we don’t mind owning a high-quality business, even if it’s slightly expensive.
 It’s often wise to hold investments like this for at least three to five years, as the power of long-term compounding negates short-term price swings that can accompany relatively high valuations.